laravelista/Bard/README.md

 **But wait, there is more.**

-If you are using Laravel you'll have access to some *extra awesomeness* with convenient helper functions that make creating sitemaps a breeze.
+If you are using Laravel you'll have access to some *extra awesomeness* with convenient boilerplate that makes creating sitemaps a breeze.

 ## List of all poems